Engaging Critical Perspectives in Leadership Education

 Fran Lo, Ed.D., serves as the Executive Director of Leadership Education at the University of Washington where she oversees community engaged learning, leadership education, preK-12 student success, and place-based initiatives in their Undergraduate Academic Affairs unit.
 Her scholarship exploring Asian American and Pacific Islander college student leadership development has influenced her work by engaging critical perspectives as a student and academic affairs higher education professional.

-This July, the ILA will offer the Leadership Education Academy (LEA) for the fourth time.
-As Rian Satterwhite (LEA Co-Chair) recently wrote about, July’s academy will be facilitated by 10 professionals from a variety of different sectors and functional areas.
-Over the next few months, each of the new facilitators for LEA 2020 will be writing to introduce themselves and share a bit about their backgrounds and perspectives.
+This year, the ILA will offer the Leadership Education Academy (LEA) for the fourth time.
+The academy will be facilitated by 10 professionals from a variety of different sectors and functional areas.

 I am thrilled and honored to serve as a new LEA facilitator this year.
 As someone passionate about facilitating students’ leadership development in their journeys to become effective, caring, and socially just citizens in their communities, I was immediately drawn to the concept of a cohort-based, immersive learning community focused on developing the capacity of leadership educators.